 Six Important ESG Areas:

 - Compliance, product quality and safety

 - Carbon Neutral Society and Circular Economy

-To reinforce the implementation of the ESG measures, in April 2021 we designated an executive officer to be responsible for our ESG initiatives and established the KPIs to be specified in our medium- to long-term business plan.
-The ESG executive officer comprehensively manage ESG initiatives while monitoring the progress of ESG measures implementation.
-He also reports the progress status to the Group Executive Committee and the Board of Directors for deliberations.
-From FY2021, 10% of the executive officers' performance-based stock remuneration, a part of our long-term incentive remuneration, was linked to the evaluation results by an external ESG evaluation organization.
-From FY2021, 10% of the executive officers' performance-based stock remuneration, a part of our long-term incentive remuneration, was linked to the evaluation results by an external ESG evaluation organization.
-In FY2022, the percentage was increased from 10% to 20% to reinforce the commitment of management.
+To reinforce the implementation of the ESG measures, in April 2021, we designated an ESG Head to be responsible for our ESG initiatives and established the KPIs to be specified in our medium- to long-term business plan.
+The ESG Head comprehensively manages ESG initiatives while monitoring the implementation progress of ESG measures.
+The ESG Head also reports the status of that progress to the Group Executive Committee and the Board of Directors for deliberation.
+From FY2021, 10% of the executive officers' performance share unit (PSU), a part of our long-term incentive compensation, was linked to the results of an evaluation by an external ESG evaluation organization.
+In FY2022, the percentage is being increased from 10% to 20% to reinforce the commitment of management.
 We adopt the Dow Jones Sustainability Indices (DJSI) as its benchmarks, which are reputed to be more reliable and have a wider coverage than other external ESG criteria.
-We have been listed in the DJSI Asia/Pacific Index for two consecutive years.
+As of December 2021, Olympus is admitted to the DJSI World for the first time this year and in the DJSI Asia Pacific for the third consecutive year.